svozza/cfn/README.md

 will override this.

 ##### options.async
-If set to true create and update runs asynchronously.
+If set to true create/update and delete runs asynchronously.
 Defaults to false.

 ##### options.params
 This is an object that gets passed to function templates.
 For example this .js template